PerfectoCode/Community-Samples/ALMReportingBridge/README.md

 To solve this problem, HP introduced the concept of a Test Configuration.
 Test configurations allow the parameterization of tests so that they can be run many times without having to duplicate the test entities.
 A Test Configuration represents a unique combination of a test and a data scenario.
 In this case, the data scenario is the device or browser under test.
 As an example, you may have a test that verifies an account balance.
 That test may have 10 Test Configurations -- one for each mobile device in the coverage model.

 This project uses the Test Configuration model when interacting with test cases.

+## Useful Tips ##
+- Do not add a test instance to a test set more than once if you plan on modifying the test instance via this tool.
+When there are multiple test instances with the same configuration ID, ALM makes it very difficult to distinguish between them.
+- When updating an entity field, make sure the data that is being entered conforms to the field's ALM configuration.
+The ALM OTA API enforces data types and field transition rules.
+However, it does not enforce string masks.
+- When specifying test set paths in the Test Lab module, use the following format: `Root\My Folder\My Sub Folder`.
+All paths start with Root, use backslashes to denote folders, and lack a trailing slash.